 1. braking on approching a green traffic light, on the mistaken principle that ‘it might turn to red’.
 This is what the orange light is for, to prepare you to stop.
 The green light means Go.
 This behaviour can lead to frustrated drivers overtaking or ‘undertaking’ to catch the green light that the slowcoach seems intent on missing.

 2. waiting for ‘the green arrow’ when the main traffic light is green.
-These drivers need to revise The Highway Code.
+These drivers need to re-read The Highway Code.

 4. driving too close to the vehicle in front, preventing following cars from overtaking because there is no gap to enter.
+It is the commonest cause of road accidents.
 This is the one feature of thoughtless driving that would improve road safety and driver experience on the road if it was corrected.
-It is the commonest cause of road accidents.
+25 Mar 2022: at last there is an advert against ‘tailgating’ .
+I have waited over 25 years for such a televised advert, which I saw tonight on GB News television.

 5. inappropriate speed limits.
-I have advocated variable speed limits for a long time for decades.
+I have advocated variable speed limits for decades.
 There are so many roadsigns that a few more to optimise speed would improve journey times and make drivers more alert.

 6. not using wing mirrors.
 Overtaking is not the most dangerous manoeuvre on the road, but turning right is.
 The offside mirror is ‘the life-saver’ if it is used before turning right.
 It is also essential before pulling out to overtake, and another bugbear is those drivers 1. who don’t use it and pull out just as the following vehicle is overtaking, or 2. who do use and see the following vehicle has pulled out to overtake, so they take the opportunity themselves to overtake and pull out in front of the overtaking vehicle.